Philosophy of care:

 Dr Edris completed his undergraduate studies in Neuroscience at Dickinson College.
 He graduated medical school with the inaugural class at Liberty University College of Osteopathic Medicine and completed his residency training specializing in Osteopathic Neuromusculoskeletal Medicine at the Greenbrier Valley Medical Center and West Virginia School of Osteopathic Medicine.

-Dr Edris completed additional training courses with the Osteopathic Cranial Academy, Sutherland Cranial Teaching Foundation, and Integrative Dry Needling as well as a course on Osteopathic Treatment for Pediatrics.
+Dr Edris has completed additional training courses with the Osteopathic Cranial Academy, Sutherland Cranial Teaching Foundation, and Integrative Dry Needling as well as a course on Osteopathic Treatment for Pediatrics.

 Osteopathy according to Dr Andrew T Still who first discovered and taught this approach to healing in 1874: